Point Scholar 2007 – 2011

 Joe, a Los Angeles native, came out to his supportive family at the age of 14.
 Recognizing how fortunate he was to be in an accepting and affirming environment, Joe decided to give back: he helped revive his school's GSA, and at the end of his freshman year he had organized a pro-marriage equality rally attended by over 200 high school students.

 Following the rally, Joe interned at the Natural Resources Defense Council, pursuing his interest in curbing climate change.
 By Joe's high school graduation, he held internship positions at Equality California, The Trevor Project, California League of Conservation Voters, and the offices of State Senator Sheila Kuehl, Councilman Bill Rosendahl, and Senator Barbara Boxer.
 Joe has addressed the LA City Council, Ventura County Board of Supervisors, as well as several other groups concerning progressive causes.

 An alum of The George Washington University, Joe earned his degree in political communication to learn the skills necessary to be effective in changing and managing policy in an ever-changing media environment and a diversifying, polarized electorate.
-Joe currently works at BergDavis Public Affairs, a government relations and strategic communications firm in San Francisco.
+Joe is currently the Public Affairs & Civic Engagement Manager at the Jewish Community Relations Council in San Francisco.